sharpfive/roto-swift/README.md

 Thes are some swift command line apps I use to hack on my roto baseball league.

 No warranty or claim of usability what-so-ever.
 This represents work I did in my free time for my own enjoyment.
 It is not intended to represent production quality work.
+Many sins lurk within, not the least of include:

+- Code standard are a bit off.
+I was working on a number of different code bases, including a bunch of mobile build scripts.
+Someday I'll install SwiftLint.
+But not today.
+- Domain logic not fully baked.
+This could be considered a decent start but I haven't examined enough actual use cases to determine how they should actually be constructed
+- Hard coded files names.
+These could eventually be legit command line tools, but that's a ways off.
+I'm the only person using this thing.
+- Comments, logs and debug code sprinkled throughout.
+- Hard coded files point to a directory on my dev machine.
+It would be cool if someone else could run the most recent projections, but not today.
+- Duplicated code.
+This code has prioritized getting things done so I don't annoy my wife by hacking on Swift on my days off.
+- Non uniform output.
+Some scripts output to a csv file, some print to the standard output.
+So it goes.
+- Error handling non-existant.
+If the file formats change, things just don't work and you have to dig a bit to find out why.

+You need to have Swift installed on your machine to run this.
+Most people do this by downloading Xcode and installing the command line tools.
+Consult google for more directions.

 That said, here are the apps:

 ### ESPNScrape

 Aborted attempt to log in to my ESPN site and scrape data.
 Not much interesting here.

+### FreeAgentFinder

+Scrape a list of the League's rosters and compare that to projected values to determine the best available free agent.

 ### LeagueRostersScrape

 * Scrape league roster data from a copied-and-saved text file from a **Rosters** page from an ESPN league.
 * Imports projected auction values for hitters and pitchers from a csv
-* Correlates the roster players with their auction and prints out a primitive power ranking.
+* Correlates the roster players with their auction value and prints out a primitive power ranking.

 See sample directory for expected formats.
 Downloadable and especially ESPN formats are likely to change in the future.
 They were last known to work March, 2019.

 ### PlayerRelativeValues
-Scrapes a csv of team rosters and compares them to csv's of project Fangraphs auction values
+Scrapes a csv of team rosters and compares them to csv's of project Fangraphs auction values.
+This show the relative value of a player.

+### ProjectionsToAuctionValues
+Takes a csv of raw stat projections and converts them to auction values.
+It uses an algorithm similar to [this site](https://www.friendswithfantasybenefits.com/2019-rankings-and-auction-values-using-z-score-and-steamers).
+Note: my code was written before this blog post, but I didn't invent the algorithm anyway.

+### ProjectionsToAuctionValuesPitchers
+Turns out things like ERA & WHIP need to be calculated differently (a lower value is better), so a different script is used to calculate pitcher values.

 ### TeamRelativeValues

-An attempt to calculate rotisserie auction values from a csv of projections.

-You need to have Swift installed on your machine to run this.
-Most people do this by downloading Xcode and installing the command line tools.
-Consult google for more directions.
+This takes a scrape of the league rosters and adds the values for all the players on their team.
+It is used to estimate which teams have the best chance of winning.
+Turns out I can often predict the league winners before the season even starts.

+### RotoSwift

+Common code that is shared between all the scripts.
+#### Math
+Some methods for calculating statistics like Mean, Z Score and Standard Deviation

+#### Models
+First pass at domain models.
+Mostly light weight swift structs.

+#### Repository
+Class used to turning data from various file formats to usable Models.

+#### Roster
+Code to build up the league rosters from a scraped text file.
+It's used by FreeAgentFinder.

 #### How do I compile the apps?
 _swift build_